The Sure-Fire Approach to Social Media Marketing

 The point is you cannot use digital marketing alone, but you also cannot ignore digital marketing – together their sum is greater than the individual parts.
 Local businesses often have the advantage of being able to connect in-person with their customers and prospects – be sure to take advantage of that and continue the conversation online, or initiate it online and quickly encourage an in-person meeting.
 That’s a sure fire approach.

-Ghost blog provided by Nick Venturella of Grow Loop.
+Ghost blog provided by Nick Venturella.